 Ms. Raiss has a B.S. in Applied Math and an M.B.A. from the University of Michigan.
-She also has an Institute of Corporate Directors ICD.D certification.
+She also a Fellow of the Institute of Corporate Directors.

-Ms. Raiss is the former Chair of the Alberta Electric System Operator board of directors.
+Ms. Raiss became Lead Director for Commercial Metals Company in 2022 and is the former Chair of the Alberta Electric System Operator board of directors.